bridge-intelligence-lab/fin-feast/docs/ARCHITECTURE.md

 - File columns (per row):
   - Base: event_timestamp, open, high, low, close, vwap, volume
   - Indicators (precomputed): return_1, ma_5, ma_20, vol_20, rsi_14, atr_14
-- Important: To avoid Arrow merge conflicts, the `symbol` column is NOT written inside Parquet files; it is provided by the partition directory (Solution A).
-When reading for warm-starts, code injects `symbol` from the path.
+- Important: To avoid Arrow merge conflicts and satisfy tools that expect all partition keys present when any is present, we retain both partition columns (`symbol`, `date`) inside files and in the partition path.
+When reading for warm-starts, the code still injects `symbol` from the path if needed.

 ## Feast configuration
 - Entity: `symbol` (string)